 Wetlands create connection.

 These are restored wetlands on our farm in Pike County, Ohio.
-The beautiful daisy is Marsh Marigold or Bidens Aristosa.
+The beautiful daisy is marsh marigold or Bidens Aristosa.
 Over the past fifty years, we have invested work, love, and resources into this farm.
-We have not only produced grassfed meats and milk, as you well know, but are increasingly restoring wetlands.
-Climate change is telling us to do this, and in so doing we are discovering ecological connection with lands throughout hemispheres.
+We have not only produced grassfed meats and milk, as you well know, but are increasingly restoring our land to its original state.
+Climate change and economics are provoking us to do this, and in so doing we are discovering ecological connection with other lands throughout hemispheres.

 Cardinal flowers and Marsh Marigolds attract wildlife.
 I was recently more fully apprised of connection this creates by reading A Season On The Wind, Inside the World of Spring Migration, by Kenn Kaufman.
-He explains in fascinating detail how bird migrations work, particularly those of Warblers that pass through Ohio.
+He explains in fascinating detail the components of bird migration, particularly those of warblers that pass through Ohio.

 And so we are connected.
 We are connected to each of you because you care and have shared in our journey for so long.
 And we increasingly realize we are connected to the Canadian boreal forests, where warblers nest in the spring, and to the Great Amazon Basin, where they reside in the winter.
 It is such connection which enhances vitality, spirituality, and sense of purpose in life.